 The Standard User type belongs only to the “Users” group, which means limited access to the device.
 The user can still run applications and change settings, but they can’t change global settings, install apps, or run elevated commands.

-Although it’s recommended to use a Standard User account to work with Windows 11, sometimes, you may have reasons to switch to an Administrator account, and if you must change the account type, you can do this in at least three ways.
+Although it’s recommended that you use a Standard User account to work with Windows 11, sometimes you may have reasons to switch to an Administrator account.
+If you must change the account type, you can do this in at least three ways.

 Change account type to administrator on Windows 11

-On Windows 11, you can change the account type to make a user an administrator from the Settings app or using commands with PowerShell or Command Prompt.
+On Windows 11, you can change the account type to make a user an administrator from the Settings app, PowerShell, or Command Prompt.

 Once you complete the steps, the account will have unrestricted access to change settings, install apps, and run elevated commands.